moveit/moveit.ros.org/documentation/faqs/index.markdown

 _I would like to add a new robot to the list of robots using MoveIt.
 What should I do?_

-  * Create a pull request to [moveit.ros.org's Github repo](https://github.com/moveit/moveit.ros.org) or email [PickNik Robotics](http://picknik.ai/connect) for additional assitance.
+  * Create a pull request to [moveit.ros.org's Github repo](https://github.com/moveit/moveit.ros.org) or email [PickNik Robotics](http://picknik.ai/connect) for additional assistance.

 _What robots does MoveIt support?_